|

 Click for larger image

-He is the lead assessor for the Arboricultural Association's Registered Consultant scheme and an examiner for the theory section of the Professional Diploma in Arboriculture, run by the Royal Forestry Society.
+Between 1999 and 2006 he was the lead assessor for the Arboricultural Association's Registered Consultant scheme and was an examiner for the Professional Diploma in Arboriculture when run by the Royal Forestry Society.